imry-ziv/redhat-rag-architecture/README.md

 2. Index Metadata DB for authoritative, ground-truth registry of all chunks in vector store (e.g. small Redis store).
 3. BM25 index for keyword search (e.g. ElasticSearch, optional, but can help with…)

-- TRADEOFF ALERT -

-- TRADEOFF ALERT #2 - Using namespace partitioning for different sources is easier to maintain and allows for source-targeted queries.
+- TRADEOFF ALERT - Using namespace partitioning for different sources is easier to maintain and allows for source-targeted queries.
 The alternative is multiple stores, each maintained by a separate engine, which would make sense if there are great discrepancies in scale / compliance requirements for each source.
 I would opt for ease of maintenance here (unless we know something substantial about scale relations between sources).

-### When are vector store and BM25 index updated?
+### s

 We perform asynchronous update via ingestion workers that run on schedule or event-driven triggers, such as:
 1. GitHub webhook update (e.g., newly performed merge)